 If you are into Bible prophecy, you have probably heard about the controversial nuclear program of Iran—and Israel's plan to attack Iran over it.
 In 2002, it was revealed that Iran had secretly been enriching uranium.
-This is troubling because enriching uranium is one of the steps towards creating nuclear weapons, something nobody wants apocalyptic religious state like Iran to have.
+This is troubling because enriched uranium is the key component of a nuclear bomb, something nobody wants apocalyptic religious state like Iran to have.
 Even worse, Iran resumed enrichment once President Ahmadinejad took office in 2005 and he has refused to stop it ever since, despite severe sanctions against Iran.

 Unfulfilled Destruction For Damascus

 Given these precedents, prophecy students wonder if an Israeli strike on Iran is not coming and will not inevitably lead to a wider Middle East war.
 Especially in light of a very familiar unfulfilled prophecy concerning Iran's close ally, Syria, who is also a known sponsor of terror against Israel.
 The prophecy in question is the burden of Damascus in Isaiah 17:

 Isaiah 17:1 (ESV) — An oracle concerning Damascus.
 Behold, Damascus will cease to be a city and will become a heap of ruins.

 Of course, the Damascus of the Bible is still recognizable today as the well-known capital city of Syria.
 Appropriately enough, it even has the famous distinction of being considered the world's oldest continuously inhabited city, inhabited from prehistoric times.